-Now, if you wish to provide benefits for your survivors by selecting an "Option" (rather than the "Maximum Retirement Allowance" examples used in the table above and in the graph on page 33), the amount of your benefits would be reduced.
+Now, if you wish to provide benefits for your survivors by selecting an "Option" (rather than the "Maximum Retirement Allowance" examples used in the table before and graph to follow), the amount of your benefits would be reduced.
 The amount of such reduction would depend on which option you selected.